Weber State visits Nevada following Sanders’ 20-point showing - WTOP News

 Reno, Nevada; Wednesday, 10 p.m.
 EST

-BOTTOM LINE: Nevada takes on Weber State after Kobe Sanders scored 20 points in Nevada’s 63-53 win against the Washington Huskies.
+BOTTOM LINE: Nevada faces Weber State after Kobe Sanders scored 20 points in Nevada’s 63-53 win over the Washington Huskies.

-Nevada went 26-8 overall a season ago while going 15-2 at home.
-The Wolf Pack averaged 6.3 steals, 3.6 blocks and 9.6 turnovers per game last season.
+Nevada went 15-2 at home a season ago while going 26-8 overall.
+The Wolf Pack averaged 15.1 points off of turnovers, 10.4 second-chance points and 16.6 bench points last season.

-Weber State finished 7-7 on the road and 20-12 overall last season.
-The Wildcats averaged 12.2 assists per game on 26.3 made field goals last season.
+Weber State went 20-12 overall last season while going 7-7 on the road.
+The Wildcats shot 47.0% from the field and 35.1% from 3-point range last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.